 - Long chains of amino acids, polypeptides, go through a process called folding where they obtain their 3-dimensional shape to become protein

 Understanding the cellular process of protein synthesis gives us insight into how orthobiologic procedures, such as PRP and Stem Cell Therapy, can enhance healing.
 Stem cells have the potential to develop into multiple types of cells, functioning as a repair system for the body.
-Local stem cells are important for maintaining proper tissue function and aid in the healing process.
 However, differentiation into functioning cells is just one of the many roles they play in healing.
 Mesenchymal stem cells are the team captain of the complex process of cellular regeneration and healing.
 They coordinate an extensive variety of cells that make up the body's emergency response team, each with their various responsibilities in the healing process.